Bismaleimide adhesive film

 307 is a solvent-free, hot-curing adhesive film with high temperature and media resistance.
 At room temperature it is not tacky and can be easily cut to the shape of the bond area.
 Tackiness is developed at ca. 120°C, just before curing.
 This adhesive is used for bonding piezo ceramics in ultrasonic wave sensors onto metal surfaces where very low mechanical damping is required over a broad temperature range.
 It is also used for high temperature resistant structural bonding of PTFE layers onto aluminium with long-term temperature resistance up to 240°C.

-Caracteristics of Bismaleimide Film
+Characteristics of Bismaleimide Adhesive Film

 • Temperature resistant to 240°C